-Students may be in danger of retention when absences exceed 12 days per year, excused or unexcused.
+Students will be considered for retention when absences exceed 12 days per year, excused or unexcused.
 Disciplinary action (detention, suspension, involuntary withdrawal) may occur if a student falls below 93% attendance rate at any time during the school year.
 For extenuating circumstances (family death, surgery, or serious illness) please contact the teacher one-week prior to the scheduled absence to request homework.
+Students with excessive absences will have to up class time during special events.

-Students will not be permitted to leave school during school hours without authorization of persons indicated in the students file or parent permission.
+Students will not be permitted to leave school during school hours without authorization of people indicated in the students file or parent permission.
 If your child is to be excused from school during any part of the school day, a written note from the parents stating the reason is required.
-When leaving the building for an appointment, the parent must ring the bell and request their child.
+When leaving the building for an appointment, the parents must ring the bell and request their child.
 Upon returning, the child must return to the office for an admit slip to return to the classroom.
 Leaving the building to eat lunch elsewhere may only be done if the parents or guardians accompany the student.